 DO download the apps.
 Most of Washington’s major attractions have free apps for Android and Apple.
 Many have helpful maps, information on exhibits, directions and hours.
 In most cases, the apps have all of the information once found in brochures and more, such as self-guided tours and activities to engage children with the exhibits.
 Many museums and monuments also have free Wi-Fi to make downloading the apps (and yes, uploading your selfies) fast, free, and easy.

 DON’T forget that there is more to the DC area than the National Mall.
 While you can easily fill a few days in and around the 146 acres at the center of the city, there is much more to see.
 From the National Cathedral to the National Zoo, a host of universities, and lesser known attractions like the Basilica of the National Shrine of the Immaculate Conception, and Meridian Hill Park (aka: Malcolm X Park), you can find something for everyone, often within walking distance.
 A short drive (or subway/bus ride) away are Mount Vernon, National Harbor, and the Goddard Space Flight Center.

 We can’t stress enough how much there is to do and see in Washington, DC.
-After several visits, we still have things on our Must See list, not to mention places we want to visit again and again.
+After several visits, we still have things on our Must See list, not to mention all of the great day trips from DC!
 Whether you’re planning a first time visit or a return to “the District,” you can use these tips to make the most of your time in the nation’s capital.